microsoft/ComplianceUtility/Manuals/3.1.2/Manual-Win.md

 This file is a network trace recorded by Netsh.exe.<br>

-For more information, please see the following documentation: [Netsh Command Syntax](https://docs.microsoft.com/en-us/windows-server/networking/technologies/netsh/netsh-contexts), [Contexts](https://docs.microsoft.com/en-us/windows-server/networking/technologies/netsh/netsh-contexts), and [Formatting](https://docs.microsoft.com/en-us/windows-server/networking/technologies/netsh/netsh-contexts).
+For more information, please see the following documentation: [Netsh command syntax, contexts, and formatting](https://docs.microsoft.com/en-us/windows-server/networking/technologies/netsh/netsh-contexts).

 <li>